Toulouse and Montauban shootings: Motivation

 Prior to the identification of Merah as the attacker, French President Nicolas Sarkozy said that the anti-semitic nature of the Jewish school attack appeared obvious.
 After Merah was identified, Sarkozy stated that "the Islamic faith has nothing to do with the insane motivations of this man," and others have repeated this view.
 Merah admitted anti-Semitic motivations for his attack during the siege with police.

 Some media have described Merah as an "Islamic terrorist".
 Merah said that he resented France's ban on women wearing the burqa, and that "the Jews have killed our brothers and sisters in Palestine."

 He also wanted to avenge the French Army's involvement in the war in Afghanistan.
 An editor at France 24 reported that Merah told him that these acts were not only necessary, but that they were to "uphold the honour of Islam".
 During the murders, Merah said, "you killed my brothers, I kill you."
 Journalist Ed West described this as an expression of tribalism, not religion.

 Mohammed Merah's older brother, Abdelghani, said that Mohammed was raised in an "atmosphere of racism and hatred."
 He blamed his family for Mohammed's attraction to extremist Islamism and antisemitism.
 Merah's sister Souad said, "I am proud of my brother.
 He fought until the end...
 Jews, and all those who massacre Muslims, I detest them."
 Abdelghani stated that, during their childhood, their mother frequently stated that Arabs were born to hate Jews, and that there may be more "Mohammed Merahs" if families were allowed to teach such hatred.
-In 2003, Mohammed stabbed Abdelghani seven times as the latter refused to give up his Jewish girlfriend.
+In 2003, another brother, Abdelkader, stabbed Abdelghani seven times as the latter refused to give up his Jewish girlfriend and developed a drinking problem.

 Dan Bilefsky linked Merah's anger to the high unemployment and alienation of young immigrants in France, and said this affected his development as a self-styled jihadist.
 Canadian journalist Rosie DiManno argued that Merah was motivated neither by religion nor the treatment of immigrants in France.
 She noted that while Merah had familial links with militant Islam (his mother was married to the father of Sabri Essid, who was arrested in 2007 at an al-Qaeda safe house in Syria for militants en route to Iraq), there was no evidence that Merah was involved with militant groups or even any religious congregation.
 DiManno characterized Merah as a sociopath who "sought posthumous grandeur" and adopted a terror agenda as a cover for his pre-existing rage.